laino/final-pm/doc/README.md

   # For each running process, start a new one
   final-pm restart all

-  # Stop all processes gracefully
-  final-pm stop all

   # Stop processes by PID
   final-pm stop pid=43342 pid=3452

   # Stop processes by application name 'worker'
   final-pm stop worker

+  # Stop the first and second currently running worker
+  final-pm stop running:worker/0 running:worker/1

 </pre>